openstack/swift/doc/source/overview_container_sharding.rst

 Once shard ranges have been found the :ref:`swift-manage-shard-ranges` ``replace`` sub-command is used to insert them into the `shard_ranges` table of the container database.
-In addition to its lower and upper bounds, each shard range is given a name.
-The name takes the form ``a/c`` where ``a`` is an account name formed by prefixing the user account with the string ``.shards_``, and ``c`` is a container name that is derived from the original container and includes the index of the shard range.
-The final container name for the shard range uses the pattern of ``{original contianer name}-{hash of parent container}-{timestamp}-{shard index}``.
+In addition to its lower and upper bounds, each shard range is given a unique name.

 The ``enable`` sub-command then creates some final state required to initiate sharding the container, including a special shard range record referred to as the container's `own_shard_range` whose name is equal to the container's path.
 This is used to keep a record of the object namespace that the container covers, which for user containers is always the entire namespace.
+Sharding of the container will only begin when its own shard range's state has been set to ``SHARDING``.

 The :class:`~swift.common.utils.ShardRange` class
 -------------------------------------------------